-Credit risk arises from cash and cash equivalents, derivative financial instruments and deposits with banks and financial institutions, as well as credit exposures on outstanding receivables and committed transactions.
+Credit risk arises from cash and cash equivalents, and deposits with banks and financial institutions, as well as credit exposures on outstanding receivables and committed transactions.
 In relation to other credit risk areas management assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.